GED® Science Practice Test (25 Questions)

 - Do you know and understand the interactions between earth’s systems and living things?

-- Do you know the earth and its systems components and interactions?
+- Do you know the earth and its structures components and interactions?

 - Do you know and understand the structure and organization of the Cosmos?